Loquat, Japanese plum - Eriobotrya japonica

 Chamaeleo chamaeleon sitting on a blossoming Eriobotrya japonica

-Chamaeleo chamaeleon sitting on a blossoming E. japonica
+Chamaeleo, chamaeleon sitting on a blossoming E. japonica

 Casbah d'Alger